mjamecny/finapp-redux/README.md

 ## Features

 - all data stored in browser (local storage)
+- import/export user and accounts data in JSON file
 - add three different accounts (cash,bank,bitcoin)
 - remove account
 - incomes and outcomes bar for each account